MicrosoftDocs/win32/desktop-src/WsdApi/debugging-tools.md

 ---
-Description: 'A debugging toolset built on Web Services on Devices API (WSDAPI) is available in the Windows SDK and the Windows Driver Kit (WDK).' ms.assetid: 'bd7efa8b-4f12-4b19-a7df-fa34c6a3444a'
+Description: A debugging toolset built on Web Services on Devices API (WSDAPI) is available in the Windows SDK and the Windows Driver Kit (WDK). ms.assetid: bd7efa8b-4f12-4b19-a7df-fa34c6a3444a
 title: Debugging Tools
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Debugging Tools